TEAS – Ontario Tech University

 • Science – Physics (470)

-Note: At this time, we are unable to accommodate a Science – Chemistry/Science – Physics teachable subject combination.
+At this time, we are unable to accommodate the following teachable subject combinations:

 You must choose 2 teaching subjects from the list of teaching subjects.